thehyve/transmartApp-doc/source/browse.rst

     are those that contain the specified SNP or gene.
 If an analysis contains no references to the SNP or gene, no records are returned for that analysis.

+To define a Free Text keyword search:

 #.
-To define a Free Text keyword search:

-   1. Select **Free Text** in the category dropdown control.
+Select **Free Text** in the category dropdown control.

-   2. Type the entire keyword (consisting of one or more words) and press **Enter**.
+#.
+Type the entire keyword (consisting of one or more words) and
+    press **Enter**.

-For example, after you type the following Free Text keyword and press Enter, tranSMART searches for data sources containing "primary breast tumor" but not those containing just "breast tumor":
+For example, after you type the following Free Text keyword and press Enter, tranSMART searches for data sources containing *primary breast tumor* but not those containing just *breast tumor*:

 |image14|